googleapis/google-auth-library-ruby/README.md

 authorizer.fetch_access_token!
 ```

-You can also use a JSON keyfile by setting the `GOOGLE_APPLICATION_CREDENTIALS` environmental variable.
+You can also use a JSON keyfile by setting the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.

 ```bash
 export GOOGLE_APPLICATION_CREDENTIALS=/path/to/service_account_json_key.json